 Motivate and encourage your users!
 Make them feel safe and comfortable that they are doing everything correctly and are on the right track.
 After finishing each part, thank them and ideally reward them with some form of gamification.

 Motivate customers to input their real data and work with them.
 When they have their data in your app and see results with the actual real value for them, they will have the motivation to continue using your app.

-Using demo data has its place too, because you can present many features better when the app is already filled with a lot of content.
-But user's data just works better.
+Using demo data has its place too because you can present many features better when the app is already filled with a lot of content.
+But the user's data just works better.

 Be in contact with your user during the onboarding.
 Tours should not be just a one-directional communication tool; You want to know what your customer is thinking, what they do like and don’t like.

 You can use features such as adoption meters, feedback, questionnaires, and communicate with users through chat.
 Customer feedback is not just a tool for gathering information but also a great motivational tool.
 If users can communicate their opinions to you and get answers, they bond with you, like the app more, and even forgive you a couple of bugs.

 The boarding phase of a new potential customer should not be a black box.
 You want to know where the users get stuck in your app, where they have issues, and where you lose them, and why.